jhealy/awesome/search.md

 * Cassandra - not supported yet - upvote the feature <https://feedback.azure.com/forums/263029-azure-search/suggestions/32857525-indexer-crawler-for-apache-cassandra-api-in-azur>
 * Number of docs in blob storage container <https://docs.microsoft.com/en-us/azure/storage/scripts/storage-blobs-container-calculate-size-powershell>
 * Query - lucene search examples - https://docs.microsoft.com/en-us/azure/search/search-query-lucene-examples

+## MISC FAQ

+### CAN I FIND OUT WHO SEARCHED WHAT IN AZ SEARCH

+Azure Search does not track or store customer related information such as this.
+FYou can integrate in that capability via custom code efforts.
+Mechanisms such as App Insights can be used with the client uploading telemetry.
+The AppService running the search engine can logs the information as well, to App Insights or another engine.
+The search telemetry can be used to add a fake parameter to a search request (e.g. search=foo&userid=123) which would log this info.